| | |

 Photo: Whole Earth Education

-Pretty Twisted: These cute cuffs are designed not only to show off any beautiful leftover yarn you may happen to have saved, but also any pretty buttons you’ve saved for a rainy day, too.
+• Why you’ll want to: These cute cuffs are designed not only to show off the beautiful leftover yarn you’ve hung onto, but also any pretty buttons you’ve saved for a rainy day, too.

 I hope these free fingerless mitts patterns (and more) have inspired you to use your leftover yarn — especially the really good stuff — to make some hand- and wrist-warming projects!